apache/pulsar/site2/docs/functions-runtime.md

 ### In a cluster with geo-replication

-If you are running multiple clusters tied together with geo-replication, it is important to use a different function namespace for each cluster!
-Otherwise, the functions will share a namespace and potentially schedule across clusters.
+If you are running multiple clusters tied together with geo-replication, it is important to use a different function namespace for each cluster.
+Otherwise, the function shares a namespace and potentially schedule across clusters.

 As an example, suppose we have clusters east-1 and west-1, we would configure the Functions Worker in east-1 like:
 ```Yaml